lennyleadership/pilgrim_dairy/content/blog/One_theme_of_the_bible/index.md

 4) to carry our cross and walk with the Lord;

 5) to reach the end of the race and receive the heavenly prize; (Philippians 3:12-14)

+6) to have Christ live in me, have Christ live for me; (Galatians 2:20)